Trump’s Unconstitutional Anti-Weaponization Fund

 The combined effect of Callais and Rucho is sure to supercharge the current gerrymandering frenzy.
 In fact, it already has.
 Southern red states are rushing to eliminate majority-minority House districts established under the VRA.
 Blue states will likely enact retaliatory gerrymanders.
 Two such states (Colorado and New York) are working to undo their independent redistricting processes so they can join in.
 Two others (California and Virginia) that already “temporarily” sidestepped their independent processes will probably do so again or simply repeal them.

 It’s hard to know which party will come out on top when the dust settles—if it ever does.
 However, the losers are all too obvious.
-Millions of Americans of all races, ethic backgrounds, and political leanings will be effectively disenfranchised.
-Competitive House districts will become even rarer than they are now; extremists in both parties will become even more dominant with primaries the only meaningful election stage; and House members will become even more polarized, reflexively partisan, and less representative of their constituencies as a whole.
+Millions of Americans of all races and political leanings will be effectively disenfranchised.
+Competitive House districts will become even rarer than they are now; the most extreme factions in each party will become even more dominant with primaries increasingly being the only meaningful election stage; and House members will become even more polarized, reflexively partisan, and less representative of their constituencies as a whole.
 In short, our politics and governance will sink even lower.

 Much of this could have been avoided if the Court hadn’t washed its hands of partisan gerrymandering in Rucho.
 There’s no way the courts can stamp out gerrymandering completely; politics will always play a role in electoral districting.
 However, it’s hardly challenging to identify and overturn the blatant, openly acknowledged partisan gerrymanders that are commonplace today.
 Even the threat of judicial scrutiny would probably be enough to deter many of them.